vincenzonetti/CVproject/README.md

 ### 8. `extract_histograms_from_annotations.py`
 - Extracts histogram distribution of the ball from annotated frames

 **Note**: Despite extensive experimentation with these approaches, none achieved satisfactory ball tracking results.
-The final solution adopted the two-model approach in the `2D_tracking/` folder, using a specialized ball detection model trained through fine-tuning on a basketball-specific augmented dataset.
+The final solution adopted the two-model approach in the `2D_tracking/` folder by fine tuning another YOLO model on our augmented dataset of basketballs.
+The YOLO version used is YOLOv11 nano.

 ## Output Files